 The goal of the Centre for Bee Ecology, Evolution and Conservation (BEEc)'s Speaker Series is to provide opportunities for BEEc associates and invited guests to learn from each other.
-While only open to BEEc associates, we often are able to record presentations for others to view - please see below for those recordings, or subscribe to our YouTube Channel to receive the most up-to-date notifications on new recordings!
+We are pleased to announce that starting Fall 2025, this series will be open to the public.
+If you miss the live webinar, we often are able to record presentations for others to view - please see below for those recordings, or subscribe to our YouTube Channel to receive the most up-to-date notifications on new recordings!

 At 11am Eastern Time, on the second or third Friday of every month, we will feature a different topic related to bees.
-These will be presented through a private Zoom meeting: please check your e-mail for the meeting link, which will be sent out to all Associates each month.
-Check out the line-up of speakers who will be joining us:
+These will be presented through the Zoom webinar platform, you will need to register individually for each webinar in the series.

 Join our Public "Bees" ListServ!